-- Targets “free to good home” and other high-risk litters of puppies and kittens, with the goal of providing appropriate early-development and veterinary care and that the mother and all offspring are sterilized, thus ending the cycle of reproduction and place the offspring in loving forever homes
+- Target “free to good home” and other high-risk litters of puppies and kittens with the aim of spaying the mothers and offspring to end the cycle of reproduction and place the offspring in loving forever homes

-- Targets critically at-risk pets held by law enforcement and other agencies in SE Alaska
+- Target critically at-risk pets held by law enforcement and other agencies in outlying SE Alaska communities

-- Transports adoptable pets from communities with severe pet overpopulation problems to areas within SE Alaska with greater placement potential
+- Transport adoptable pets from areas with severe pet overpopulation problems to areas with greater placement potential